 As a quick reminder, we’ll also encourage you to claim your free seller’s report from SOLD.com, which will outline some additional guidelines for successfully selling your house.
 Request your report now!

-With that said, let’s dig into the home appraisal process.
+With that said, let’s dig into the home mortgage appraisal process.

 Understanding Home Appraisals

-Again, this is not an inspection; the appraiser will not be meticulously inspecting each and every household system or making repair recommendations.
+Again, an appraisal is not an inspection; the appraiser will not be meticulously inspecting each and every household system or making repair recommendations.

 Instead, they’ll spend a few minutes surveying the home, walking through each room, potentially making a few notes, and determining roughly how much the home is worth.
-Their goal, basically, is to ensure that the agreed upon sale price is accurate and fair.
+The inspector’s goal, basically, is to ensure that the agreed upon sale price is accurate and fair.

 How the Appraisal Process Works